 - Representation, which might mean voicing and resolving concerns or issues relating to learning experiences in the class.

 - Consultation: providing constructive feedback regarding subject changes or general students' learning experience to the academic staff.

 - Learning enhancement by contributing to improvements of learning experience with regards to teaching and learning.

-Each undergraduate class, regardless of size, elects at least one class rep at the beginning of each semester.
-Class reps meet in departmental meetings at least twice a semester.
+Each undergraduate class, regardless of size, elects at least one class rep at the beginning of each trimester.
+Class reps meet in departmental meetings usually at least twice a trimester.